Aristotle once wrote, “to be a master of metaphor is a sign of genius.”

 Hands up who doesn’t know these famous lines by William Shakespeare?

-You’ll find them in every post and article about metaphors, literary devices, or figurative language, because it’s a classic extended metaphor example that’s hard to beat.
+You’ll find them in every post and article about metaphors, literary devices, literary techniques, or figurative language, because it’s a classic extended metaphor example that’s hard to beat.

 Here’s another one:

 “Romeo and Juliet” is chock full of love metaphors.
 Nothing less than the fair sun and envious moon could express the depth of Romeo’s emotional state at that moment.
 Imagine if he had been factual and said, “What light through yonder window breaks?
 Oh look, it’s Juliet heading for the bathroom”.